Cadmium pigments: Artists' paints

 When first introduced, there were hardly any stable pigments in the yellow-to-red range, with orange and bright red being very troublesome.
 The cadmium pigments eventually replaced compounds such as mercury(II) sulfide (the original vermilion) with greatly improved lightfastness.

 Cadmium pigments are known for excellent lightfastness, although the lighter shades can fade in sunlight.
 A cadmium yellow paint was frequently used on Bob Ross' TV show The Joy of Painting.

+In July 2023, the brilliance of cadmium yellow (especially "Cadmium Yellow Lemon No.1 by Lucien Lefebvre-Foinet") used by some modern artists, was reported to have faded over time due to chemical degradation.

 Coloring art glass

 Cadmium compounds are utilized in coloring borosilicate glass used by artists in lampworking.
 The palette is often referred to as "cadmium colors" or "cadmium-based colors" and is marked by uniquely bright and saturated tones not found in other colored glass.
 Cadmium pigments used in borosilicate have a relatively short history, with the first commercial formulations hitting the market in 2000 under the name Crayon Colors by Henry Grimmett of Glass Alchemy.